Mark Campbell (footballer)

-Mark Campbell (born 4 February 1978) is a Scottish association footballer, who last played with Kilwinning Rangers.
+Mark Campbell (born 4 February 1978) is a Scottish former footballer who last played with Kilwinning Rangers.

 Playing career

 Mark grew up in Auchinleck with younger brother Martyn and they both played for Valspar Boys Club before Mark signed for Greenock Morton as a schoolboy.

 Stranraer

 He began his professional career with Stranraer when he was signed by manager Sanny McAnespie in 1996.
 When Sanny was replaced not long after as manager by Campbell Money, Mark made a loan move to Junior side Maybole.
 After returning to Stair Park, Mark played in Stranraer's run to the 1997-98 Second Division Championship title.
 The next season the Stranraer board accepted a £90,000 bid from Ayr United.

 Ayr United

 Campbell was signed by manager Gordon Dalziel for Ayr United from Stranraer on 24 February 1999 for a fee of £90,000.
 Campbell suffered a cruciate ligament injury in his right knee.
 The injury meant he missed a large number of league games, as well as the 2002 Scottish League Cup Final against Rangers and the 2002 Scottish Cup Semi-Final against Celtic a week later, both at Hampden Park.

 In his five years at Ayr, he made over 100 first team appearances in all competitions.
 He left in the summer of 2004 when his contract expired.